sukpia/frontend-nanodegree-arcade-game/README.md

 ## How to Play

+I implemented the following functionalities for this project.

 ### Basic Functionality
 * This game has a Player and Enemies (Bugs).
 * The goal of the player is to reach the water, without colliding into any bugs.